tuds-wiki/tud-wiki.github.io/docs/2_getting_started.md

 ## Requirements

 To run TUD-SUMO, first install SUMO.
-Platform-specific information on how to do this can be found in the SUMO documentation: [sumo.dlr.de/docs/](https://sumo.dlr.de/docs/)
+Platform-specific information on how to do this can be found in the SUMO documentation: [https://sumo.dlr.de/docs/Installing/](https://sumo.dlr.de/docs/Installing/)

 Python 3.10 or later is required to run TUD-SUMO, otherwise, the required dependencies are:

   - `traci`
   - `sumolib`
   - `matplotlib`
+  - `mpl-tools`
   - `shapely`
   - `tqdm`